National Contest

 What if I cannot attend the National Contest?

 Please contact your affiliate coordinator ASAP.
 You can find their contact information here: nhd.org/affiliates.
 There will not be any virtual judging components.
-All judging will take place in-person.
+All judging will take place in person.

 When will I be judged?

-If you are in the Junior Division (grades 6–8), you will be judged on Monday, June 10, 2024 between 10 a.m. and 4:00 p.m.
-If you are in the Senior Division (grades 9–12), you will be judged on Tuesday, June 11, 2024 between 10 a.m. and 4:00 p.m.
-You will receive your precise judging time and location at National Contest check-in.
+If you are in the Junior Division (grades 6–8), you will be judged on Monday, June 9, 2025, between 10 a.m. and 4:00 p.m.
+If you are in the Senior Division (grades 9–12), you will be judged on Tuesday, June 10, 2025, between 10 a.m. and 4:00 p.m.
+You will receive your precise judging time and location when you check-in at the National Contest.

 Do I need to attend the National Contest for the entire week?